ava-labs/avalanchejs/README.md

 ## Example 1 -- Managing AVM Keys

-The AVM API exposed in Slopes comes with its own AVM Keychain.
+Slopes comes with its own AVM Keychain.
 This keychain is used in the functions of the API, enabling them to sign using keys it's registered.
-The first step in this process is to create an instance of Slopes connected to our AVA Platform endpoint of choice.
+The first step in this process is to create an instance of Slopes connected to our **AVA** Platform endpoint of choice.

 ```js
 let ava = new slopes.Slopes("localhost", 9650, "https");